 The retreats have been running successfully for over ten years and recently they have centred on the Benedictine monasteries of Worth, Belmont and Ampleforth.
 In 2022 a new venue will be introduced: Douai Abbey.
-The retreats are organised by a small team, Wing Commander Jake McAllister and Sergeant Caroline Routledge.
-Each retreat offers approximately 15 places, open to serving regular and reserve personnel from the RAF.
-MoD Civil Servants, members of the other Services and dependents can apply for any unused places.
-The retreats have been increasing in popularity and this year we have been overwhelmed by the number of applicants.
+The retreats are organised by a small team of Group Captain Jake McAllister and Sergeant Caroline Routledge.
+Each retreat offers approximately 15 places, open to serving Regular and Reserve personnel from the RAF.
+MOD Civil Servants, members of the other Services and dependents can apply for any unused places.
+The retreats have been increasing in popularity.
 This indicates a strong and building recognition of the importance of this type of activity in the maintenance of robust mental health and spiritual resilience.
-The team are currently attempting to secure two additional retreat venues to cater for the demand.

 Each year there are normally at least two opportunities to go on pilgrimage to Lourdes in the south of France as part of a Service community: with the HCPT (Hosanna House and Children’s Pilgrimage Trust) children’s pilgrimage at Easter; and with the IMP (International Military Pilgrimage) in May, either supporting a veterans HCPT group for a week long pilgrimage, or as part of the IMP Naval Contingent for a shorter 4-day pilgrimage.